Anxiety with Cancer: Progressive Muscle Relaxation and Guided Imagery

 Take in a deep breath.
 Hold that breath for a count of 4, let it out, and begin to relax.
 Do this about 4 times.
 As you breathe in, think about good, soothing energy flowing in.
 As you breathe out, breathe out your stress and bad thoughts.

-Allow your mind to focus on 1 body part at a time.
-You will move from the top of your head all the way down to your toes.
+Allow your mind to focus on one body part at a time.
+You will slowly move from the top of your head all the way down to your toes.

 Focus on your mouth.
-Relax your mouth.
-Allow it to go limp....
-Move down your neck, and relax your neck muscles....
-Relax your shoulders....
+Tense the muscles.
+Then relax your mouth.
+Allow it to go limp.
+Move down your neck, tensing then relaxing your neck muscles.
+Move on to your shoulders.

-When you get to your arms, you may relax them 1 at a time or both at the same time.
-You may even choose to relax each finger, 1 at a time.
+When you get to your arms, you may tense and relax them one at a time or both at the same time.
+You may even choose to tense and relax each finger, one at a time.